Dakhlet Nouadhibou region: Local administration

 The local administration is adopted from French local administration framework with the Ministry of Internal Control governing the local bodies.
 The original administration was held by Governors of each district, but after the municipal elections in 1994, the powers have been decentralized from the district bodies.

 Nouadhibou is one of 15 wilayas (regions).
 The smallest administrative division in the region is the commune.
 A group of communes form a moughataa (department) and a group of moughataa form a district.
 The executive power of the district is vested on a district chief, while it is on the hakem in the moughataa.

 The communes are responsible for overseeing and coordinating development activities and are financed by the state.
 The Local Governments have their own legal jurisdiction, financial autonomy, an annual budget, staff, and an office.
-The elections for the local government are conducted every five years along with Senate and Parliamentary elections.
-On account of the political instability, the last elections were held in 2006.
-Settlements outside the capital includes Agadir or Arguin, Arkeiss, R'Geiba, Iouik (or Iwik), Tanoudert, Teichott, Ten-Alloul and Tessot.
+The elections for the local government are conducted every five years along with regional and parliamentary elections.
+On account of the political instability, the last elections were held in 2023.

+Settlements outside the regional capital includes Agadir or Arguin, Arkeiss, R'Geiba, Chami, Iouik (or Iwik), Tanoudert, Teichott, Ten-Alloul and Tessot.